agraef/pd-lua/tutorial/pd-lua-intro.md

 [Purr Data](https://agraef.github.io/purr-data/) includes an up-to-date version of Pd-Lua for Lua 5.3 and has it enabled by default, so you should be ready to go immediately; no need to install anything else.

 With vanilla [Pd](http://msp.ucsd.edu/software.html), you can install the pdlua package from Deken (not recommended, because at the time of this writing that's a really old version based on Lua 5.1).
-The official [Debian](https://salsa.debian.org/multimedia-team/pd/pd-lua) package, maintained by IOhannes zmölnig, is based on Lua 5.2.
+The official [Debian](https://salsa.debian.org/multimedia-team/pd/pd-lua) package, maintained by IOhannes Zmölnig, is based on Lua 5.2.
 If you want to use a reasonably up-to-date Lua version, your best bet is to get Pd-Lua from the author's [Github repository](https://github.com/agraef/pd-lua), which has been updated to work with Lua 5.3 and later.
 Compilation instructions are in the README, and you'll also find some Mac and Windows binaries there.
 In either case, after installing Pd-Lua you also have to add `pdlua` to Pd's startup libraries.

 If all is well, you should see a message like the following in the Pd console (note that for vanilla Pd you'll have to switch the log level to 3 to see that message):